 The HPTN LC is responsible for specifying HIV testing algorithms in HPTN protocols that are scientifically appropriate for the study population and study objectives.
-The site HIV testing algorithm will be described in the protocol; additional information may be found in the Laboratory SSP Manual.
+The site HIV testing algorithm will be described in the SSP Manual.
 HPTN Investigators of Record (IoRs) will make every effort to ensure that protocol-specified HIV testing algorithms are followed throughout the period of study implementation.

-Supplemental protocol-specific testing algorithms may be required for certain studies; additional details may be found in the Laboratory SSP Manual.
+Supplemental protocol-specific testing algorithms may be required for certain studies, these may not have been specified by the HPTN LC.
 Sites will be informed by protocol leadership whenever the use of such algorithms is required.

-The HPTN LC performs QA and confirmatory HIV testing for HPTN studies as specified in HPTN protocol documents and/or the Laboratory SSP Manual.
+The HPTN LC performs QA and confirmatory HIV testing for HPTN studies as specified in HPTN protocol documents and/or the SSP Manual.
 In some cases, some of this testing may be performed at a regional laboratory designated by the HPTN LC.
-The QA testing plan and the extent of QA testing (e.g., the proportion of study samples evaluated at the HPTN LC) are determined by the HPTN LC leadership.
+The QA testing plan and the extent of QA testing (e.g., the proportion of study samples evaluated at the HPTN LC) are determined by the HPTN LC PI and HPTN LC QA/QC Core Director.
 QA test results are reviewed by the HPTN LC QA/QC Core Director and the HPTN LC QA/QC Coordinator for the protocol.